YashKapri/SYSTEM/README.md

 # SYSTEM
-System where we can own manager|
+System where we can own manager.
+IT WILL
+ INC